PhD, Doctorate or Master's in Nursing Education Graduate Programs in Buffalo

 Nursing Education Graduate programs prepare nurses to teach a new generation of nurses in a variety of potential settings.
 Students pursing Nursing Education Graduate Degrees learn about teaching techniques and supervising nursing students in a clinical environment.
 Nurse educators are unique in that they are both registered nurses and teachers—often serving as faculty members in nursing schools and teaching hospitals.

-Nursing Education Graduate Programs Overview
+Nursing Education Graduate Programs Overview in Buffalo

 Typically, those who enroll in Nursing Education Grad programs are Registered nurses (RNs) who possess a bachelor of science in nursing (BSN), have a current RN license, and wish to move into nursing education.
 Nurse educators may teach general nursing courses or focus on a specialization such as pediatric or geriatric nursing, especially if they have spent their nursing career developing expertise in one area.